Rhode Island - Sectoral Privacy Overview

 R.I.
 Gen. Laws §5-37.3-7 allows healthcare providers to make confidential healthcare information available to medical peer-review boards without authorisation.
 However, confidential healthcare information before a medical peer-review board is to remain strictly confidential.
 Penalties for violations include civil penalties for actual and exemplary damages and criminal penalties of up to a $1,000 fine or imprisonment of not more than six months or both.

-The Confidentiality of Health Care Communications and Information Act also prohibits managed care entities and managed care contractors writing policies in the state from providing any information related to enrollees that is personal in nature and could reasonably lead to identification of an individual and is not essential for the compilation of statistical data related to enrollees, to any international, national, regional, or local medical information database (R.I.
+The Confidentiality of Health Care Communications and Information Act also prohibits managed care entities and managed care contractors writing policies in the state from providing any information related to enrolees that is personal in nature and could reasonably lead to identification of an individual and is not essential for the compilation of statistical data related to enrolees, to any international, national, regional, or local medical information database (R.I.
 Gen. Laws §5-37.3-4).

 Rhode Island laws also protect the results of an individual's HIV test and prohibit disclosure of HIV tests without the prior written consent of that individual.
 There are certain exceptions, including that a licensed laboratory or healthcare facility may report the results of the test, a healthcare provider may enter the HIV test results into a patient's medical record, and other notifications may take place as permitted by law (§23-6.3-7 of Chapter 6.3 of Title 23 of the R.I.
 Gen. Laws).